GlennCavarle/WebCopper/doc/getting_started/README.md

 In Alkalin, there is a clear separation between your application and the server which serves it.

-An application is basically a request handler which manage how to create the right a response depending on the route called.
-This is the role of the Kernel: managing the request lifecycle in order to produce a response.
+An application is basically a request handler which manages how to create the right response depending on the route called.
+This is the role of the Kernel: managing the request lifecycle to produce a response.

 The simplest way to create your first app is to script it like this :